-1204 Effect of Request for Reconsideration of Final Action Refusing Application
+1204 Effect of Request for Reconsideration of Final Action

 During the period between issuance of a final action and expiration of the time for filing an appeal therefrom, an applicant may file a request for reconsideration, with or without an amendment and/or new evidence.
 [Note 1.]
 However, the filing of a request for reconsideration will not serve to stay the time for filing an appeal (or for petitioning the Director, if appropriate).
 [Note 2.]
 TBMP § 1201.02 and TBMP § 1201.05.
-If, upon the examining attorney's consideration of the request, all refusals and requirements are not withdrawn, and no appeal or other proper response to the final refusal has been filed within the time provided following issuance of the final action, the application will be abandoned.
-[Note 3.]
+If, upon the examining attorney's consideration of the request, all refusals and requirements are not withdrawn, and no appeal or other proper response [Note 3] to the final refusal has been filed during the six months following issuance of the final action, the application will be abandoned.
+[Note 4.]
 TBMP § 1202.02.

-Thus, if an applicant which has filed a request for reconsideration of a final action wishes to preserve its right to appeal in the event that the request is unsuccessful, the applicant also must file an appeal prior to the expiration of the time provided following issuance of the final action.
+Thus, if an applicant which has filed a request for reconsideration of a final action wishes to preserve its right to appeal in the event that the request is unsuccessful, the applicant must file an appeal prior to the expiration of the six-month period following issuance of the final action.

 When an applicant files, in response to a final action or a second refusal on the same ground(s), or a repeated requirement, both a request for reconsideration and an appeal, the request for reconsideration should be made by separate submission and should specify the reasons why the applicant believes reconsideration is warranted.
-The request for reconsideration should not be combined in the body of the notice of appeal.
-When the notice of appeal is filed through ESTTA, the applicant should check the box stating that a request for reconsideration has been filed.
-The request for reconsideration should be filed separately through TEAS.
-In the rare circumstance in which the notice of appeal is a paper submission, the applicant should indicate, in the notice of appeal, that a request for reconsideration has also been filed.
-SeeTBMP § 1202.03.
+The request for reconsideration should not be combined in the body of the notice of appeal; if the notice of appeal is filed through the Board's ESTTA electronic system, the applicant should check the box stating that a request for reconsideration has been filed, and if the notice of appeal is a paper submission, the applicant should indicate, in the notice of appeal, that a request for reconsideration has also been filed.
+See TBMP § 1202.03.

-A request for reconsideration filed after the expiration of the time provided in a final action is treated by the Board as a request for remand regardless of the manner in which it is captioned.
-SeeTBMP § 1209.04.
-Further, once applicant has filed an appeal brief, a request for reconsideration, even if filed within the time provided in a final action, is treated as a request for remand for which good cause must be shown.
-SeeTBMP § 1209.04.
-As with a request for reconsideration, a request for remand should not be combined with the applicant's appeal brief, but should be made by a separate document.
-[Note 4.]
+A request for reconsideration filed more than six months from a final action is treated by the Board as a request for remand.
+See TBMP § 1209.04.
+Further, once briefing has begun, a request for reconsideration, even if filed within six months of a final action, is treated as a request for remand.
+A request for remand should not be combined with the applicant's appeal brief, but should be made by a separate document.
+[Note 5.]